 “The first such time was last week and required contributions from withdrawals at Aliso Canyon under the new withdrawal protocol; however, SoCalGas has not announced any withdrawals from Aliso over the last several days.”

-The National Weather Service said the southern half of the United States should expect generally warmer-than-average conditions heading into the weekend.
+As for temperatures, the NWS said the southern half of the country should expect generally warmer-than-average conditions heading into the weekend.

 “Several fronts will push gradually cooler air and below-normal temperatures across the northern tier of states, including the Great Lakes and Northeast going into the weekend,” the NWS said.
 “Record highs with some triple-digit readings are possible on Friday along much of the Gulf Coast, with above-normal temperatures expected to remain in place here through the weekend.”